track()

 Property naming conventions

-• Use camelCase for property names (orderId, not order_id or OrderId)
+• Use snake_case for property names (transaction_id, not orderId or TransactionId)

-• Use standard property names when they exist (see the e-commerce table above)
+• Use GA4 standard property names when they exist (see the e-commerce table above)

 • Include currency as an ISO 4217 code whenever you send monetary values

-• Include revenue or value for conversion events to enable revenue attribution
+• Include value for conversion events to enable revenue attribution

 ⚠️